 This is a highly unusual tale of a court-martial set in the British Raj, starring Stacy Keach, Susannah York, Richard Attenborough, Christopher Plummer and Michael York, and I previously reviewed it here.

 Adapted from the stage play by Barry England

 Breaker Morant (1980)

-Set during the Boer War, this is a story of a court-martial of the Australian soldiers and is based on contested accounts of a true event.
-Edward Woodward is just incredibly in the title role – the ending will make you cry whether you think justice was served or not.
+Set during the Boer War, this is a story of a court-martial of Australian soldiers and is based on contested accounts of a true event.
+Edward Woodward is just incredibly good in the title role – the ending will make you cry whether you think justice was served or not.